whitequark/rack-utf8_sanitizer/README.md

 ### Strategies

 There are two built in strategies for handling invalid characters.
-The default strategy is `:replace`, which will cause any invalid characters to be replaces with the unicode replacement caracter (�).
+The default strategy is `:replace`, which will cause any invalid characters to be replaces with the unicode replacement character (�).
 The second built in strategy is `:exception` which will cause an `EncodingError` exception to be raised if invalid characters are found (the exception can then be handled by another Rack middleware).

 An object that responds to `#call` and accepts the offending string with invalid characters as an argumant can also be passed as a `:strategy`.
 This is how you can define custom strategies.